cms-tau-pog/TauFW/PicoProducer/README.md

 and output (`nanodir` for skimming, `outdir` for analysis).
 A JSON file is created to keep track of the job input and output.

-Again, you can specify a sample by a patterns to `-s`, or exclude patterns with `-x`.
+Again, you can specify a sample by passing a glob patterns to `-s`, or exclude patterns with `-x`.
 To give the output files a specific tag, use `-t`.

 For all options with submission, do